martinmarroyo/martinmarroyo/README.md

 ---
 ### [**Texas Essential Knowledge and Skills (TEKS) Parts of Speech Analysis**](https://github.com/martinmarroyo/teks_pos_analysis/tree/main#readme)

 This is one of my favorite projects because I was fortunate to be able to have a positive impact on a great organization while sharpening my own skills.
-I worked with a non-profit organization called Celebrate Dyslexia to analyze raw text data to help them create a curriculum for young children with dyslexia.
+In Fall 2021, I worked with a non-profit organization called Celebrate Dyslexia to analyze raw text data to help them create a curriculum for young children with dyslexia.

 I created a web scraper to grab the data, used an NLP model to help me extract verbs, analyzed the results to find the most common verbs across each subject, and created a dashboard that would allow the team to interactively look through the results to help craft their curriculum.